pjakiela/ECON460/data3.md

 ## Cleaning Your Data

-Start by creating a cleaning do file.
-You may want to create a separate file that converts the raw SPSS files into .dta format.
+Start by creating a cleaning do file that is separate from the do file that converts the raw SPSS files into .dta format.
 Record each step involved in cleaning your data in the do file(s), so that you can replicate the entire process easily.

-The first step is to keep only the variables you need from each round of the Afrobarometer data.
+Keep only the variables you need from each round of the Afrobarometer data.
 The following variables are common to all the Afrobarometer data sets:

 - `COUNTRY` is a numeric country code
 - `DATEINTR` is the date of the Afrobarometer survey interview
 - `URBRUR` is an indicator for urban vs. rural locations
 - `Q1` is the respondent's age
-- `Q97` is the respondent's level of education
 - `Q101` is the respondent's gender

 Labels sometimes change across survey rounds, so I recommend using Stata's `decode` command to convert labeled numeric variables into string variables containing the text of the labels.
 You can then generate the numeric variables needed for analysis after combinging all of the data sets.

-You also need to keep data on key outcomes of interest.
+In addition to the independent variables listed above, you also need to keep data on key outcomes of interest.
 In Rounds 5, 6, and 7, respondents were asked whether they agreed more with the statement

 > Men make better political leaders than women, and should be elected rather than women.